Encryqed/Dumper-7/README.md

 KoFi: https://ko-fi.com/fischsalat \
 Patreon: https://patreon.com/user?u=119629245
-## Changelog

-### Summary:
-- Added TUObjectArrayWrapper which automatically initializes `GObjects` the first time it's accessed
-- Added predefined member **ULevel::Actors** to the SDK
-- Added support for more Properties
-- Functions with `EFunctionFlags::Static` are now automatically called on the classes' DefaultObject
-- Fixed name-collisions between classes/structs, between enums, between members/functions, and between packages
-- Fixed cyclic dependencies
-- Fixed incorrect size/alignment on classes

-You can  find the full changelog for the new GeneratorRewrite in [Changelog.md](Changelog.md).

 ## Overriding Offsets

-- ### Only override any offsets if the generator doesn't find them by itself
+- ### Only override any offsets if the generator doesn't find them, or if they are incorrect
 - All overrides are made in **Generator::InitEngineCore()** inside of **Generator.cpp**

 - GObjects